pinout-xyz/Pinout.xyz/src/fr/translate/iface-sd.md

   'bcm27':
     name: DAT3
 -->
-#SD - SD Card Interface
+#SDIO - SD Card Interface

-SD is the SD host/eMMC interface on the Raspberry Pi.
+SDIO is the SD host/eMMC interface on the Raspberry Pi.
 SD host signals are normally used for the microSD slot.

 These pins are "SD host" on Alt0 and "eMMC" on Alt3.